fitzgeraldkd/applitracker-frontend/README.md

 ## Demonstration

-[Click here](https://www.youtube.com/watch?v=EbsAC_7TzoQ) to see a short demonstration I recorded for this project.
+[:arrow_forward: Click here](https://www.youtube.com/watch?v=EbsAC_7TzoQ) to see a short demonstration I recorded for this project.

 ## Installation (Local)